crowdsourcing-class/crowdsourcing-class.github.io/assignment1.md

 #### Grading Rubric
 * 1 point - successfully completing 50 assignments on Mechanical Turk or CrowdFlower.
 * 1 point - investigating a productivity tool like Crowd Workers or TurkOpticon.
-* 3 points - answering the survey questions.
+* 3 points - answering the survey questions thoughtfully.
 * Extra credit (1 point) - leaving a review of the Crowd Workers extension on Google Chrome store